 This piece is recommended for ages 18+

 Alongside tragedy, time also plays a leading role.
-What is time in the theater?
-What happens when time is stretched?
 Fabre intensifies the present moment, the eternal here and now of theater, in a maelstrom of images that pull the audience into a mode of temporal experience, a labyrinth of time.
 The performers speak a language punctuated by hesitations, silences and death rattles, a language that is sometimes just a scream.
 They allow Fabre to question the concept of time: What is time, in theater?
 What happens when time is stretched out, until it relaxes and unravels?
 Is this a sort of hallucination?
 A dream?
 What is it like to wallow in the swamp of insomnia? www.mountolympus.be

 Belgian director, multidisciplinary artist and choreographer Jan Fabre is one of the most versatile and provocative artists on the international stage, known for pushing the boundaries of art and performance.
 Chaos and discipline, repetition and madness, metamorphosis and the anonymous are all indispensable ingredients in Fabre’s works.
 He makes a clean break with the conventions of contemporary theater by introducing the concept of ‘real-time performance’ – sometimes called ‘living installations’ – and explores radical choreographic possibilities as a means of resurrecting classical dance. troubleyn.be/eng/about-jan-fabre

-This performance contains sexual themes, adult language, and nudity.
+This performance contains sexual themes, adult language, nudity, and is sexually graphic.

 Skirball Moves programming is generously supported by the Mertz Gilmore Foundation and the Harkness Foundation for Dance.